 What is the Difference Between Labiaplasty and Vaginoplasty?

-We know that it’s one thing for women to have Botox or other cosmetic procedures, but not many want to talk about their vagina.
+We know that it’s one thing for women to have cosmetic procedures, but not many want to talk about their vagina.
 But what if we told you it was one of the most healthy things in the entire world to speak of?
 Women are quietly talking about it to their friends and thinking of ways they could maintain youth in this region.
 However, many of these issues women find themselves worrying about can be addressed with either the vaginoplasty or the labiaplasty procedures.
 Let’s talk about the difference between the two surgical procedures:

 This surgery works within the vaginal opening and into the muscle layer within the vaginal canal.
 The muscles in this area are the ones that become loose and create a lax feeling within the walls that can cause discomfort or most of the reduced sensation during sexual activity.
 During this procedure with Prof. Collin Moore, he will pull back the skin in the vaginal canal and restructure the muscle layers to retain tightness and contour the structure so you’ll feel more like you on the inside and out.
 In addition to restructuring the internal layers of muscle, many of our clients like to combine this procedure with the labiaplasty.
 During your consultation ask Prof. Collin Moore which is best for you.